Decathlon (retailer): Locations

 Following the 2022 Russian invasion of Ukraine, many international, particularly Western companies, pulled out of Russia.
 Decathlon has been criticized for not announcing any scaling down of its operations, unlike most of its Western competitors.
 On 29 March, Decathlon announced that it has ceased its operations and suspended the operation of all its stores in Russia.
 However, reports in mid-June indicated that the stores are still in operation and may be temporally closed by the end of the month until it becomes possible to renew supplies.
+In May 2023, it became known that the Turkish company FLO Retailing and the Lebanese Azadea Group were negotiating the purchase of the Russian Decathlon.
+FLO Retailing has previously bought the Russian business of the Reebok chain.
+As a result, the Russian government approved the sale of Decathlon to the Russian company ARM, which previously acquired the brand of the Spanish retailer Mango on a franchise basis.
+ARM promised to reopen all 35 Decathlon stores in Russia.
+In December 2023, Decathlon confirmed that they are supplying a limited quantity of their products to ARM for a limited time period as part of the company's disengagement agreement in Russia in respond to a report that the company continued to supply their products to Russia through shell companies.